 Chocolate Cookies

-• 1/2 cup Salted Butter, softened to room temp
+• 1/2 cup Salted Butter, melted and slightly cooled

 • 3/4 cup Granulated Sugar